AdguardTeam/LegalDocs/adguard-wallet.com/privacy/app.html.md

 - Public wallet addresses
 - Transaction history
 - Token balances
+- Cryptographically protected private keys and your recovery (seed) phrase, which are generated, stored, and used **exclusively locally** on your device and are **never transmitted**, **shared**, or **accessible** to AdGuard or any third parties

-To provide up-to-date information, the AdGuard Wallet App may connect directly to public blockchain nodes or third-party APIs (e.g., price aggregators).
-This communication is not relayed or monitored by us in any way.
+To provide up-to-date information, the AdGuard Wallet app may connect to public blockchain nodes or third-party APIs through AdGuard’s privacy-preserving proxy servers.

 ## Tracking of External Links